joshfire/woodman/README.md

 ### Console configuration shortcut
 It is common to want to log everything to the console to start with.
 Not to have to think too hard about the configuration object to create to make that possible, Woodman gives you the possibility to provide the string `'console'` instead of the regular configuration object, optionally completed with the [pattern](#patternlayout) that you would like to use.

-For instance, the following calls to `load` are equivalent and mean *Console, all the things!*:
+For instance, in a Web browser, the following calls to `load` are equivalent and mean *Console, all the things!*:
 ```javascript
 woodman.load('console', function (err) {});